Omnibus 3 Student Text

 The Omnibus Curriculum from Veritas Press is designed to help enlighten, train, and develop young minds through the study of everything important, long-lasting, and true: the ideas, arguments and expression of the Western Canon as expressed in the Great Books.

-Omnibus III: Reformation to the Present is the third in a series of six books that repeat a three year cycle of Ancient, Medieval, and Modern history; the first three are at the Logic stage, and the latter three at the Rhetoric stage.
+Omnibus III: Reformation to the Present, 3rd Edition is the third in a series of six books that repeat a three year cycle of Ancient, Medieval, and Modern history; the first three are at the logic stage, and the latter three at the Rhetoric stage.
 Omnibus III is recommended for 9th grade, but parents may wish to preview the material to see whether their student is at a rigorous enough reading and maturity level for the materials covered.
 The three books in the series may be used in any order for children at that level.

 Each volume features lists of both Primary and Secondary books.
-Primary books are the traditional Great Books, while the Secondary books provide balance in the areas of Theology, History and Literature, such as The Old Man and the Sea and Pride and Prejudice.
-Primary Books to read include: The Westminster Confession of Faith, Of Plymouth Plantation, The Federalist/Anti-Federalist Papers, Uncle Tom's Cabin, Slave Narratives, The Communist Manifesto, Philemon, and more.
-Secondary Books include: Frankenstein, Autobiography of Benjamin Franklin, the Pit and the Pendulum, Little Women, The Old Man and the Sea, Animal Farm, Death of a Salesman, and How then Shall we Live?
+Primary books are the traditional Great Books, while the Secondary books provide balance in the areas of Theology, History and Literature, such as A Midsummer's Night Dream and The Two Towers.
+Primary Books to read include: The Westminster Confession of Faith, Pilgrim's Progress, Of Plymouth Plantation, the Social Contract, The Federalist Papers, the Anti-Federalist Papers, A Tale of Two Cities, Reflections on the Revolution in France, Uncle Tom's Cabin, Abraham Lincoln: Speeches and Writings, The Communist Manifesto, The Great Gatsby, Mein Kampf, and 1984.
+Secondary Books include: The New Foxe's Book of Martyrs, Frankenstein, Pride & Prejudice, Gulliver's Travels, Ben Franklin: An Autobiography, the Autobiography of Charles G Finney, The Adventures of Tom Sawyer, Little Women, The Killer Angles, Christianity and Liberalism, The Old Man and the Sea, Animal Farm, The Death of a Salesman, Postmodern Times, and How Should We Then Live?

 This book is perfect for additional students in a class, co-op, or family; the teacher's CD-ROM is not included.